diplomat-dataset/diplomat/README.md

 python run_seq2seq_qa_with_gold.py --model_checkpoint t5-small --seed 42 --batch_size 24
 ```

-### D. Connect
+### D. Contact

-*Feel free to connect us by email at lihengli@stu.pku.edu.cn or raise a github issue, we will solve the problems as soon as possible*
+*Feel free to contact us by email at lihengli@stu.pku.edu.cn or raise a github issue, we will solve the problems as soon as possible*

 ### E. Citation